VassoD/VassoD/README.md

 ### Hi there 👋 I'm Vassiliki
 they also call me Vasso or Vassy.

 🌈 I am a Computer Science student of 42 school in Paris and for this year I will be doing my Master's degree in UI/UX design in Universite Sorbonne Paris Nord.
-My goal is to become a "good" full stack designer🥞 not only in skills but also ethical, willing to contribute for a sustainable impact.
+My goal is to develop my coding and design skills for the best user experience, willing to contribute for a sustainable impact.
 Yes I am a dreamer, but I'm not the only one..😉

 ✨ You can see some of my work here, or by visiting my [portfolio](https://vdor.me).